nguyenlanh/-FCU-Data-Visualization-in-Business-Intelligence/readme.md

 - Connect Power BI to business data
 - Enhance visualizations and reports with formatting
 - Visualize business data in a dashboard
-- Build a Machine learning model
-- Publish and share Power BI content
+- Understand Power BI Data Modeling with DAX

 <a name="Prerequisites"></a>
 ### Prerequisites ###